CSUChico-CSCI644/CSCI644-Course-Materials/assignments/assignment4.md

 `./run-local-k8s.sh` from the repo root without manually editing IP addresses or opening a separate terminal for port forwarding.

+## Video Recording

+In addition to submitting your code to the course repo, submit a short screen recording to Canvas.
+Do not commit the video file to Git.

+In the recording, walk through your submission and explain what each major part does.
+Show your Kubernetes manifests, ConfigMaps, Secrets, probes, storage, MongoDB seed approach, service exposure, and `run-local-k8s.sh` script.

+The goal is not video production quality.
+The goal is to show that you understand the work you submitted and can explain the choices in your own words.

 ## Submission

 You should submit **all** files needed to build and deploy.
 You should also submit a run script that will start your minikube cluster, build, and deploy all from the single script.